Enhancing Trustworthy GUI Grounding via Self-Critiqued Reinforcement Learning: Appendix

-In this section, we detail the benchmarks adopted in this work.
+In this section, we present additional benchmarks and experimental results used in this work.

-\textbf{ScreenSpot} evaluates GUI grounding across mobile, desktop, and web platforms.
-Provides a diverse set of interface types, enabling the comparison of model robustness across common user scenarios.
-Detailed experimental results and comparisons with baselines are shown in Table~\ref{tab: screenspot}.

-\textbf{ScreenSpot-V2} extends ScreenSpot with more challenging tasks and refined annotations.
-Additionally, it tests grounding accuracy in various real-world environments.
-Detailed experimental results and comparisons with baselines are shown in Table~\ref{tab: screenspot_v2}.

-\textbf{ScreenSpot-Pro} focuses on high-resolution professional settings with expert-annotated tasks.
-Covers 23 applications, five industries, and three operating systems, making it one of the most comprehensive GUI grounding benchmarks.
-Detailed experimental results and comparisons with baselines are shown in Table~\ref{tab: screenspot_pro}.

-\textbf{MMBench-GUI} organizes tasks into a hierarchical structure of basic and advanced instructions.
-This design enables the systematic evaluation of model performance across varying levels of instruction complexity.
-Detailed experimental results and comparisons with baselines are shown in Table~\ref{tab: mmbench_gui}.
+\textbf{CAGUI} is a Chinese benchmark for mobile GUI grounding.
+It emphasizes the grounding of textual elements and functional operations within Chinese-language applications.
+Detailed experimental results and comparisons with baselines are shown in Table~\ref{tab: cagui}.

 \textbf{UI-I2E-Bench} introduces implicit instructions that require both semantic understanding and spatial reasoning.
 Highlights the limitations of direct grounding and encourages models to adopt more sophisticated reasoning.
 Detailed experimental results and comparisons with baselines are shown in Table~\ref{tab: ui_i2e}.